-Just be caution of how you plan to use the money.
+Make good decisions about how you plan to use the money.
 Think of it as a long-term investment.
-Do you want to fix up your home to improve it’s resale value?
-Are you adding a pool or needed cash to buy the lot nextdoor?
+Do you want to fix up your home to improve its resale value?
+Are you adding a pool or need cash to buy the lot next door?
 These are all viable reasons to pull cash out of your home.

 At Capital Fund 1, we can help you choose the right loan for the goal you have for your home and investment property.
 Smart decisions help you use your money to its full advantage for the future, whether you stay in your home or sell.